 Affordability is typically correlated with density.
-HCD has established "default densities" that are considered sufficient to provide market-based incentives for the development of housing for lowerincome households.
-For jurisdictions with a population greater than 25,000 and located within a Metropolitan Statistical Area (MSA) with a population of more than 2 million, the default density is 30
+HCD has established "default densities" that are considered sufficient to provide market-based incentives for the development of housing for lower-income households.
+For jurisdictions with a population greater than 25,000 and located within a Metropolitan Statistical Area (MSA) with a population of more than 2 million, the default density is 30 dwelling units per acre (or higher).
+Rialto has a population greater than 25,000 and is within the Riverside-San Bernardino-Ontario MSA; therefore, the default density for the City is 30 dwelling units per acre.

-Rialto is relying on both vacant residentially-zoned sites and sites within specific plans to meet its lower-income RHNA.
+Rialto is relying on both vacant residentially-zoned sites and sites within specific plans to meet its lowerincome RHNA.
 For existing specific plans, the existing capacity and allowable density has been determined through the specific plan process.
 Housing Element law requires jurisdictions to provide requisite analysis showing that zones identified for lower-income households are sufficient to encourage such development.

 The City has evaluated the development capacity of each area based on the existing land uses and other site characteristics.
-For vacant land zoned for residential uses, development potential was calculated by first eliminating all properties under 5,000 square feet as being unlikely to be developed.
-Additionally, all properties within the environmentally sensitive habitat of the Delhi Sands flower-loving fly, within the Alquist-Priolo Earthquake Fault Zone were also eliminated.
+For vacant land zoned for residential uses, development potential was calculated by first eliminating all properties under 0.5 acres and above 10 acres as being unlikely to be developed within the planning period per new state law (AB 1397).
+Additionally, all properties within the environmentally sensitive habitat of the Delhi Sands flower-loving fly, within the Alquist-Priolo Earthquake Fault Zone were eliminated.
 Gross unit potential was calculated for the remaining properties by multiplying the acreage by the number of units per acre allowed by the General Plan designation.
 Potential dwelling units were then calculated at 80 percent of maximum density to allow for infrastructure and similar improvements.
 In cases where the unit calculation resulted in a fraction, the amount was rounded down to the nearest whole number.
 For calculations of development potential in mixed-use parcels, the City utilizes assumptions indicated in Appendix C, Land Inventory.
 For Downtown Mixed-Use parcels, potential dwelling units were calculated at 64 percent of maximum density.

 For vacant lots within the Foothill Boulevard Specific Plan area, potential dwelling units were calculated at 80 percent of maximum density within the Foothill Residential designation.
-For the mixed-use designations within the Foothill Boulevard Specific Plan area, potential dwelling units were at 24 percent of maximum density within the Foothill Commercial Mixed Use designation and 64 percent of maximum density within the Foothill Residential Mixed Use designation, as indicated in Appendix C, Land Inventory.
+For the mixed-use designations within the Foothill Boulevard Specific Plan area, potential dwelling units were at 24 percent of maximum density within the Foothill Commercial Mixed-Use designation and 64 percent of maximum density within the Foothill Residential Mixed-Use designation, as indicated in Appendix C, Land Inventory.